uber-go/nilaway/README.md

 to track nil flows across packages as well.
 Moreover, NilAway handles Go-specific language constructs such as receivers, interfaces, type assertions, type switches, and more.
 For more detailed discussion, please check our paper.

+## Configurations

+We expose a set of flags via the standard flag passing mechanism in [go/analysis](https://pkg.go.dev/golang.org/x/tools/go/analysis).
+Please check [wiki/Configuration](https://github.com/uber-go/nilaway/wiki/Configuration) to see the available flags and how to pass them using different linter drivers.

 ## Support

 Please feel free to [open a GitHub issue](https://github.com/uber-go/nilaway/issues) if you have any questions, bug